raghavdw/Health_-_Data/README.md

 # Health_-_Data
-a repository to learn various aspects of data analysis while increasing my medical know-how
+a repository to learn various aspects of data analysis used in medicine while increasing my human biology know-how